One Emotion

 One Emotion is the fifth studio album by American country music singer-songwriter Clint Black, released on October 4, 1994.
 Its five singles reached the heights of the Billboard Hot Country Songs charts: "Untanglin' My Mind" at #4, "Wherever You Go" at #3, "Summer's Comin'" at #1, the title track at #2 and "Life Gets Away" at #4.

-Among the album's collaborations are the songs "Untanglin' My Mind", co-written with the country legend Merle Haggard, and "You Made Me Feel", co-written with the soul singer Michael McDonald.
+Among the album's collaborations are the songs "Untanglin' My Mind", co-written with Merle Haggard, and "You Made Me Feel", co-written with Michael McDonald.

 One Emotion was a commercial success, becoming Black's fifth consecutive album to be certified at least platinum by the RIAA.